apache/jena-site/source/documentation/io/rdfxml_howto.md

 title: Jena RDF/XML How-To
 ---

+_Legacy Documentation : may not be up-to-date_

+---

 This is a guide to the RDF/XML I/O subsystem of Jena, ARP.
 The first section gives a quick introduction to the I/O subsystem.
 The other sections are aimed at users wishing to use